 The child and adolescent unit, Willow Grove opened in April 2010.
 This new state of the art fourteen bed in-patient unit provides services that are in line with best international practice, the aspirations of "A Vision for Change" and the requirements and standards of the Mental Health Commission.
-Activity levels and outcome measures during 2013 have been very satisfactory.
+Activity levels and outcome measures during 2014 continue to be very satisfactory.